MARA Student Experience

 - Extracurricular activities abound at our school.
-Among the vast opportunities for networking and knowledge building, 33% volunteered at an archives or records center.
+80% of the survey respondents expanded their learning experiences by getting involved and participating in professional conferences, guest lectures, and the iSchool Student Research Journal.
 Did you know that we offer a MARA online lecture series that features guest presenters in the fields of archives, records and information governance?

 In addition, you’ll be in good company in our fully online master’s degree program.
-Here are some facts about our graduating MARA students as reported in the fall 2018 exit survey:
+Here are some facts about our graduating MARA students as reported in the spring 2019 exit survey:

-- While earning their MARA degree, our students completed courses from across the U.S. Our MARA program is offered exclusively online, and there are no on-campus orientations or other required in-person events.
+- While earning their MARA degree, our students completed courses from across the U.S. They lived in Alabama, Florida, New Jersey, and Washington.
+Our MARA program is offered exclusively online, and there are no on-campus orientations or other required in-person events.